unraid/docs/docs/unraid-os/manual/storage-management.md

 If the device is encrypted, you will need slightly different syntax:

-'btrfs device remove /dev/mapper/sdX1 /mnt/cache'
+`btrfs device remove /dev/mapper/sdX1 /mnt/cache`

-If the drive is an NVMe device, use 'nvmeXn1p1' in place of 'sdX1'
+If the drive is an NVMe device, use `nvmeXn1p1` in place of `sdX1`

 Wait for the device to be deleted (i.e., until the command completes and you get the cursor back).